DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Australia*, Canberra: Aboriginal Studies Press, 2009.

 Myers, F. ‘Burning the Truck and Holding the Country: Pintupi Forms of Property and Identity’, in E.N.
-Wilmsen (eds.) *We Are Here: Politics of Aboriginal Land Tenure*, Los Angeles: University of California Press, 1989, pp. 15-42.
+Wilmsen (eds) *We Are Here: Politics of Aboriginal Land Tenure*, Los Angeles: University of California Press, 1989, pp. 15-42.